hci-lab-um/heuristics-for-test-tool-design/README.md

-  <details><summary><h3>TBD Examples: </h3> Click here for case studies and usage examples </summary>
+  <details><summary><h3>Examples: </h3> Click here for case studies and usage examples </summary>

-  These are some of the case studies and usage scenarios run during the iterations to design, build and evaluate idea-t in industry settings.
+  Six case studies and several usage scenarios were run during the iterations to design, build and evaluate idea-t in industry settings.

-  TBD - add the case studies & usages to the repository and add links to the case studies

-  TBD sort out a number system useful for people using the repository rather than one that fits the research write up...
+  These are summarised and linked to from the [case studies folder](/How-To/Case_Studies/About-the-Case-Studies.md) and in the heuristics descriptions.

   - Case Study 1 Assessing whether to purchase a vendor tool upgrade